Importing Microsoft PowerPoint Content Into Lectora

 Most PowerPoint presentations are sized for TV-like display in 4:3 format.
 Lectora’s default title size is designed for widescreen monitors and tablets in ~16:9 format.
 Additionally, many older PowerPoint presentations were very small, designed for 800x600 displays.
 When you import the presentation, consider the following when determining the title size in Lectora:

-- Import your presentation using PowerPoint’s default page size (720x540).
+- Import your presentation using PowerPoint’s default page size.

-- Select Specify Custom Size and enter the desired page width.
+- Select another size or Specify Custom Size and enter the desired page width.
 Lectora will automatically set the page height to maintain the aspect ratio.
 This selection is useful when the original content is exceptionally small or exceptionally large.

 PowerPoint Slide Master